w3f/bls/README.md

 Boneh-Lynn-Shacham (BLS) signatures have slow signing, very slow verification, require slow and much less secure pairing friendly curves, and tend towards dangerous malleability.
 Yet, BLS permits a diverse array of signature aggregation options far beyond any other known signature scheme, which makes BLS a preferred scheme for voting in consensus algorithms and for threshold signatures.

-In this crate, we take a largely unified approach to aggregation techniques and verifier optimisations for BLS signature:  We support the [BLS12-381](https://z.cash/blog/new-snark-curve.html) (Barreto-Lynn-Scott) curves via ZCash's traits, but abstract the pairing so that developers can choose their preferred orientation for BLS signatures.
+In this crate, we take a largely unified approach to aggregation techniques and verifier optimisations for BLS signature:  We support the [BLS12-381](https://z.cash/blog/new-snark-curve.html) and [BLS12-377](https://eprint.iacr.org/2018/962.pdf) (Barreto-Lynn-Scott) curves via Arkworks traits, but abstract the pairing so that developers can choose their preferred orientation for BLS signatures.
 We provide aggregation techniques based on messages being distinct, on proofs-of-possession, and on delinearization, although we do not provide all known optimisations for delinearization.

+We provide implementation of generation and verification proof-of-possession based on Schnorr Signature which is faster than using BLS Signature itself for this task.

 We cannot claim these abstractions provide miss-use resistance, but they at least structure the problem, provide some guidlines, and maximize the relevance of warnings present in the documentation.